 Top of the page

 Sympathetic nerves spread out from your spine.
 They control some of the body functions you have no control over, like blood flow and digestion.
 They also carry pain signals.
-When this system isn't working right, such as after an injury, you can have chronic pain.
+When this system isn't working right, you can have long-term (chronic) pain.

-The nerve block contains anesthetic, which numbs the nerves.
+The nerve block contains anesthetic, which usually numbs the nerves.
 It may also contain a steroid, which may reduce swelling and pain.
-Anesthetics usually work right away.
-Steroids take a few days.
+Steroids take a few days, and they don't always work.

 First the doctor will use a tiny needle to numb the skin.
-Then he or she puts the nerve block needle into the numbed area.
+Then the doctor puts the nerve block needle into the numbed area.
 Your doctor may use X-rays or ultrasound to help guide the needle.
 You may feel some pressure.
 But you should not feel pain.

 You will probably go home about an hour after the injection.

 Sympathetic nerve blocks don't always work.
-If it does work, you may feel pain relief right away.
-Sometimes the pain returns after the anesthetic wears off.
+If it does work, you may feel less pain right away.
+Sometimes the pain comes back after the anesthetic wears off.

 If your nerve block included a steroid, it may take a few days to relieve the pain.

 You may want to do less than normal for a few days.
 Or you may be able to return to your daily routine.
 Pain relief can last for several days to a few months or longer.
-For some people, relief is permanent.
-But in most cases, the block will need to be repeated.
+The block may need to be repeated.

 Go to https://www.healthwise.net/patientEd